Legislative Prize — FRFG’s Policy Award for Intergenerationally Just Laws

 At the end of every legislative period in Germany, the FRFG will award an unremunerated prize for a law or legislative initiative which either removes a present injustice that affects future generations or protects future generations from future injustices.
 The law should be mainly based on the principle of intergenerational justice.
 The acting recipients of the legislative prize could be politicians who are either members of a government (national governments, EU-Commission), members of a parliament (Members of the European Parliament or UK MPs), or incumbents of a political office (secretary general, board member, leader of youth organization etc.).

-The prize will be awarded for the first time in 2014 and then every four years after the federal election.
-Due to the award, the FRFG has the opportunity to emphasize the importance of generationally just laws and further encourage the members of the new legislature to continue this positive development.
-Thus, the FRFG is able to provide a continuity in terms of intergenerational justice between the alterning governments.
+The prize was awarded in 2013 for the first time and then every four years after the federal election.
+With this award, the FRFG emphasizes the importance of intergenerationally just laws and further encourages the newly-elected members of the Bundestag to continue this positive development.
+Since 2017, the FRFG awards an additional negative prize for the most intergenerationally unjust law.

 Due to its daily work, the FRFG has a good overview of laws and legislative initiatives being intergenerational just.
 In order to determine if a law has a positive influence on intergenerational justice, a catalog of criteria was elaborated (impact of the law, contribution to intergenerational justice, intergenerational justice as justification, level of innovation, participation of young people, temporal continuance, etc.).
 The selection process is done in cooperation with a jury.
-Regarding the Legislative Prize for Generationally Just Laws in 2014, the jury consisted of experts and representatives of the Scientific Advisory Board of the FRFG and a FRFG board member.
+Regarding prize in 2014 and 2018, the jury consisted of experts in both the theory and the practice, as well as members of the Scientific Advisory Board of the FRFG and FRFG board members.

 The FRFG Policy Award winners so far

 For the 20th legislative period of the Bundestag (2017–2021):